Financial professionals using mailock in board room

 • No secure reply portal for clients

-• S/MIME setup requires manual certificate management
+• S/MIME setup requires certificate management

 Verdict: An affordable entry point with decent features for small teams.
-However, the lack of recipient verification and reply security limits its suitability for financial communications.
+However, the lack of recipient verification and reply security limits its suitability for regulated financial communications.

 Yahoo Mail: High Storage, Low Security